Nichii/ZenToolset/README.md

 # Zen Toolset
-A Unity toolset that includes commonly used codes that focuses on simplicity and performance.
+A Unity toolset that includes commonly used codes that focus on simplicity and performance.

 *This project is still currently under development, you are free to contribute to it.*